HullUni-bioinformatics/Harper_et_al_2018/README.md

 ## Data processing workflow as Jupyter notebooks

-Raw illumina data has been deposited on the NCBI SRA (BioProject: ...; BioSample accession: ...; Sequence Read Archive accessions: ...).
+Raw illumina data has been deposited on the NCBI SRA:
+- BioProject: PRJNA417951
+- BioSample accession: SAMN08011589 - SAMN08012288
+- SRA accessions: SRR6285413 - SRR6285678

 The sample specific accessions can be found here.
 Before following the workflow for data processing, you'll need to download the raw reads from SRA.
 To download the raw read data you can follow the steps in this Jupyter notebook.

 With the data in place, you should be able to fully reproduce our analyses by following the steps outlined in the Jupyter notebooks.